 Remote Individualized Education Program (IEP) Meetings

-During COVID-19 related school closures, IEP meetings will continue remotely, such as over video chat or phone.
+During the 2020-2021 school year, IEP meetings will continue remotely, such as over video chat or phone, because of the COVID-19 pandemic.
 Here are some tips for families and professionals on how to prepare for and manage a remote IEP meeting.

 - Confirm meeting date, time, and type of invitation, e.g. Microsoft Teams or Google Classroom.
 These platforms are compliant with FERPA (Family Educational Rights and Privacy Act).
 Both of these platforms give parents the option to call in using a telephone number and PIN, as well as the option to join remotely with video.